How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #What is SSH used for?

 SSH is a secure way to access a server.
-Following are some of the things one can do with SSH:
+The following are some of the things one can do with SSH:

 • Remote server administration: One can connect to any server from anywhere across the world and work with it as if you are sitting next to it.

-• Software installation: Installation or upgrade of any software over your server is feasible via SSH.
+• Software installation: Installation or upgrade of any software on your server is feasible via SSH.

 #Prerequisites